-1 1 Protected characteristics groups under the Equality Act 2010 What do you know?
+Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
-Summary of service-user and/or staff feedback What does this mean?
-Impacts identified from data and feedback (actual and potential) What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations and expectant mothers to access literature and events (such as Rhymetime and Storytime) for young children.
+Summary of service-user and/or staff feedback would be better What does this mean?
+Impacts identified from data and feedback (actual and potential) requirement to use the What can All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations children's area of the positioned.
+The service will retain an open plan floor to support easy access with buggies/ pushchairs. library,carers can sit and feed a child as needed. library and aim to improve access and events (such as Rhymetime and Storytime) for young children.
 Race/ethnicity Including migrants, refugees and asylum seekers The response rate from all white respondents to 2018's PULSE survey was 96%.
-This is identical to the most recent census data from 2011.
-The Plus Survey in Oct 2021 found that 93% of respondents were White British.
-These three datasets are helpful in understanding the changing landscape within Newhaven.
-During the development of the Libraries Strategic Commissioning Strategy in 2018, a need was Feedback from schemes the LIS have initiated, including the work with Syrian refugees based at Hastings Library, has been overwhelmingly positive.
+This is a similar figure to Seaford's three Middle Layer Super Output Area results, averaging 95.5% over the three areas.
+(Census data from 2021).
+The Plus Survey in Oct 2021 found that 96% of Seaford respondents were White British.
+These three datasets are helpful in understanding the responses of the local Feedback from schemes the LIS have initiated, including the work with refugees based at Hastings Library, has been overwhelmingly positive.
 Hastings and Eastbourne have higher pockets of residents with English as an Additional Language (EAL).
 These are our busiest libraries, so we will endeavour to facilitate sessions in our buildings for this cohort.
-The service is also very responsive to emerging The LIS Capital Program is not considered to have an impact for library users from different ethnic backgrounds as buildings will continue to offer flexibility of space for any planned library initiatives.
+The LIS Capital Program is not considered to have an impact for library users from different ethnic backgrounds as buildings will continue to offer flexibility of space for any planned library initiatives.
+Key to thoughtful and considered design is how we can better accommodate activities and events within Seaford to further support the Library Strategy's aims for the next four years.
 Consider future possible activities in the delivery of LSCS and ensure that buildings are fit for purpose.
-At Newhaven the aim is to reconfigure seating areas to better support community groups by redefining uses of space.
-The Service is keen to reestablish local connections to the Newhaven Festival and other community groups to broaden local connections.
+At Seaford the aim is to reconfigure seating and shelving areas to better support groups by redefining uses of space.
+By supplying more study spaces, pods, moveable furniture the Service can continue to support activities and encourage groups to use the library to host activities.
+Meeting